dosisod/refurb/docs/categories.md

 These checks relate to the [pathlib](https://docs.python.org/3/library/pathlib.html) standard library module.

+## `performance`

+These checks are supposted to find slow code that can be written faster.
+The threshold for "fast" and "slow" are somewhat arbitrary and depend on the check, but in general you should expect that a check in the `performance` category will make your code faster (and should never make it slower).

 ## `pythonic`

 This is a general catch-all for things which are "unpythonic".
 It differs from the